Wondering what’s the best way to travel from Kuala Lumpur to Penang? Let’s calculate and compare!

-- Unlike the bus and train (that gives the best views) you’re going to miss the entire journey, locked in a tiny air-bus.
+- Unlike the bus and train (that gives the best views) you’re going to miss the entire journey, locked in a tiny airbus.

-- Costs around 1200 Indian Rupees (nearly 18 USD) — expensive than both bus and a flight.
+- Costs around 1200 Indian Rupees (nearly 18 USD) — more expensive than both bus and a flight.

 If You Want To Travel Cheapest, Despite A Long Journey — Take A BUS

 - Takes more than 8 hours.
-Most buses often run late and end up taking more travel time than what they promise.
+Most buses often run late and end up taking more travel time than they promise.

 - Driving on highways isn’t an enjoyable experience, even if you’re in Malaysia for the first time.
 A few cities you explore on the way, is, however, a bit interesting.

 - Tip: Take the bus service called Billion Stars.
-They are the cheapest and have massive seats — no smaller than a business class seat on a flight.
+They are the cheapest and have massive seats — no smaller than a business-class seat on a flight.